 Your kids and stuff

 Your kids probably already have their own stuff and probably don’t want your stuff.
 Most people are surprised that they saved stuff for their kids… only to find out that their children didn’t value the saved stuff.
-I can’t say that I valued the plaster cast of cub scout arrowhead that my mother saved for me — even if it was hand-painted by me.
+I can’t say that I valued the plaster cast of Cub Scout arrowhead that my mother saved for me — even if it was hand-painted by me.

 Other peoples stuff

 Really I have to admit that most of the stuff never needed to be stored.
 Uncertainty was a big part of it.
-Love for other people caused a big part of the collection.
+Love for other people caused a big part in the collection.
 How do you give away stuff that other people loved enough to give to you, hoping that you would also find it to be a treasure?
 Other people’s stuff can cause quite the emotions.

 Dealing with stuff has been a dominant theme for the last three years and we are finally finishing it.
 Our mini-storage is empty.
 Everything in there was valuable (to us).
 Or at least I thought it was valuable enough to pay for more than three years of storage.
 Letting go is hard to do.
 Dealing with stuff is hard to do.